What is Fantasia Fair?

 You’ll need a couple of fancy outfits for the evening events, and casual clothes for daytime.
 A knapsack dcan come in handy when walking across town, and hiking boots or cycling clothing and helmet if you plan to hike or bike the seaside trails.
 Bring chargers for your digital devices and memory cards for your camera, and stock up on batteries and toiletries, for prices are expensive on the Cape.
 If you drink, you might want to bring a bottle or two of liquor, for the same reason–but don’t worry, there are at least two liquor stores on Commercial Street.

 There’s a laundromat on Shank Painter Road, and some inns have washers and dryers, but you should pack for a week.

 This is All A Bit Much for Me.
 I'm Feeling A Bit Overwhelmed!

 Remember: You won’t be alone.
 For perhaps the first time in your life you will be surrounded by peers.
 They will know how you’re feeling because they’ve felt that way themselves.
 The Fair is a crucible for forming friendships.
 And don’t forget–you’re in one of the most trans-friendly places in the world.
 However frightened you might feel, you’re safe and surrounded by people who will look out for you.

-If it’s still a bit much for you, we can assign a volunteer to help you through the rough spots.
+If it’s still a bit much for you, we can assign a Big Sister to help you through the rough spots.
 Pretty soon you’ll have your own Fantasia Fair support group.